pearcem0/shotokankarateacademy.co.uk/content/homepage/services.md

 Payments are required to be made by Standing Order.
 Account details are shared during the membership sign up process.

 Non-member fees (for members of other clubs or occasional visitors) are as follows:
-* Adults (16yrs and over) £8.00 per lesson
+* Up to 17 years old / Students (e.g. University) £6.00 per lesson
-* Children (under 18yrs) / Students £6.00 per lesson
+* 18 years old and over  £8.00 per lesson
-* You must also apply for a licecse from our association Karate Union of Great Britain via https://kugb.me (Renewable annually, current licence fees are Adult £30, Child £25)
+* You must also apply for a license from our association, the Karate Union of Great Britain, via https://kugb.me.
+The license is renewable annually, with current fees being £30 for adults and £25 for children.